This article explains how to submit an offsite prune request to remove data from the Datto Cloud.

 Also, take steps to solve the root cause of your offsite storage issue by adjusting your retention settings.
 See the article Remote Web - Force Retention for details.
 See the article Understanding the Retention Process to learn how the retention settings work.

 Before submitting a prune request to tech support, verify what billing policy the device is under.
 To find this information, go to the Partner Portal.
-Click the Devices menu, and choose Status 2.0.
+Click the Status menu, and choose BCDR Status.
 Then, navigate to the device, and click on it.
 You will see the Device Spotlight in the left panel.
 Click on the Billing tab as shown in Figure 1.

 Figure 1: Click on Billing to determine the billing policy

 Once you have determined the billing policy, go to the Cloud Billing Policies page to get detailed information on how retention works for that plan and the true amount of data you are billed for.

 The Offsite Audit Report is a detailed report that shows how your data is stored in the Cloud.
 It can give you some good ideas of which data you would like to remove.
 See the article Offsite Audit Report for more details on how to view and use this report.

 There are two methods to submit a prune request:

 - Support ticket is automatically created.